MooersLab/nih-grant-orgmode/README.md

 ### Text wrapping of tables and figures

 The most challenging attachment is the Research Strategy, which contains text-wrapped images and the bibliography.
-In most document assembly systems, the bibliography is generated in conjunction with the main text, so it is unusual that these two items have to be uncoupled.
+In most document assembly systems, the bibliography is generated in conjunction with the main text; therefore, it is unusual for these two items to be uncoupled.
 This is handled by generating the Research Strategy and bibliography together in a single file and exporting them to a PDF.
 The PDF is opened in a PDF reader, and the research strategy pages are deleted to leave the bibliography, which is then saved to a separate PDF file.
 There may be a better way of handling this.